psdev30/sasearch/README.md

 Credit to [@SASBurnerAcct](https://twitter.com/SASBurnerAcct) and NBA Twitter for most of the SAS clips I have

 ## Complaints
-If you have any issues w/ SAS—well, this is all I—and he— has to say
+If you have any issues w/ SAS—well, this is all I—and he—has to say

 ![SAS](SAS.jpg)